-New York Doctorate in Education Programs & PhD EdD Degree Programs
+Doctorate in Education Programs & PhD EdD Degree Programs in New York

 A Doctorate in Education degree program places greater emphasis on furthering knowledge in the field through original research, which might be conducted through a university or in the lab of a private, public or nonprofit organization.
 A doctorate in education, also known as an EdD degree, seeks to prepare graduates for more hands-on leadership roles, applying existing research and knowledge to real world issues and organizations.
 Both degrees offer the opportunity to contribute in important ways to education at all levels.

 Concentration Options for Doctorate in Education Students: TeachingMany students choose to work towards a degree in education because they hope to teach someday.
 Graduates with a PhD or doctorate in education might find work in various levels of academia.

 - Early Childhood Education – Preschool and kindergarten teachers design and present activities to foster physical, social and intellectual growth in children under six years of age.
 They also work to prepare these students for the academic, behavioral and social demands of primary school.
 In 2020, the median pay for a preschool teacher was $31,930 per year according to the BLS.

 - Elementary Education – Kindergarten and elementary school teachers build the foundation of a student’s academic experience, instructing children in the basics of reading, writing and mathematics.
 They also introduce students to important concepts in science, social studies and the arts.
 The median pay for an elementary teacher in 2020 was $60,660 per year according to the BLS.